 These raw DNA files generally have to be loaded into Microsoft Excel 2007 in order to be viewable in any logical fashion.
 The files are too large for most other spreadsheets.

 I have used the software called Promethease to compare my DNA scans with the information in the SNPedia.
 Promethease is easy to use and even the version with the enhanced output is very inexpensive.
-As of early 2015, Promethease could be run from the web at a cost of $5, payable through Amazon.

-There is a 23 minute online video tutorial on YouTube about how to download your raw DNA file from 23andMe and analyze it using Promethease.
+There is a video tutorial on YouTube about how to download your raw DNA file from 23andMe and analyze it using Promethease.
 If you have no familiarity at all with genomic terminology, then some of the information can appear very strange and daunting at first.
 Once you are looking at your own information, though, things usually start becoming clear fairly rapidly.

 It does take several minutes to complete the software analysis, even with the accelerated paid Promethease report, because you are processing an enormous amount of information.
 In the video, it says that it takes about 5 minutes to process the information, but if you have a slower internet connection it could easily take several minutes longer.
 (I would not recommend this process using a dial-up connection because certain steps would take hours.)

 Very old versions of my Promethease reports are available online at:

 I probably won't be keeping my Promethease reports up-to-date on this futurescience.com web site as often as I have in the past since this is rapidly becoming impractical.